-Premium Power has built a reputation as the number one company to go to for electrical risk assessments.
+Premium Power work with large facilities to advise on and help develop their electrical risk assessments and electrical safety procedures.
 We can identify the hazards and assess the risks associated with the use of electricity at work.
-Following on from risk assessment, we can help you to implement any requirements highlighted during the risk assessment process, such as the development of procedures and permits to work, and electrical safety training.
+Following on from risk assessment, we help implement any requirements highlighted during the risk assessment process, such as the development of procedures and permits to work, and electrical safety training.

 Safety, Health and Welfare at Work legislation imposes the duty on every employer to identify hazards in the place of work under his control and assess the risks to employees and any other persons who may be exposed, for the purpose of determining the necessary preventive and protective measures (Safety, Health and Welfare at Work Act 2005 in the Republic of Ireland, and in the UK, The Management of Health and Safety at Work Regulations 1999 (Northern Ireland 2000)).

 We identify hazards and assess the risks associated with direct and indirect contact with live parts, electrical arcing, electrical fire and explosion, and mechanical movement of electrically-driven equipment.

 With regard to electrical arcing, we carry out Arc Flash studies involving calculation of the prospective arc incident energy levels along your electrical network, the results of which form essential inputs to your electrical risk assessment.